Ralph P. Locke

 Ralph P. Locke (born 1949) is an American musicologist, classical music critic and professor emeritus of musicology at Eastman School of Music.
-He founded the Eastman Studies in Music series.
-He is a contributor to the New Grove Dictionary of Music and several other books, and has been editor of several journals.
+He founded the University of Rochester Press Eastman Studies in Music series in 1994 and is the senior series editor.
+He is a contributor to a number of reference works, including the New Grove Dictionary of Music and Musicians, New Grove Dictionary of American Music, New Grove Dictionary of Opera, New Harvard Dictionary of Music, New Grove Dictionary of Women Composers, American National Biography, Encyclopedia of New England Culture, and Encyclopaedia Britannica.
+He is an editorial board member of Journal of Musicological Research, Ad Parnassum: a Journal of Eighteenth and Nineteenth Century Music, Nineteenth Century Music Review, and Journal of Music History Pedagogy.
 He is also "one of the most published musicologists on orientalism and music."
 Locke earned his BA at Harvard University and his PhD at the University of Chicago.